 I was so excited when Waterhorse announced the first Bento horse, that of course I was excited about their Animesh horse, but the 4,299L price tag simply doesn’t agree with my wallet, so I can’t really say much about their features.
 I was satisfied with my Bento Waterhorse, so I’m sure their Animesh horses are great.
 I did get their Animesh horse decor which looks fantastic, so I’m looking forward to eventually invest in an Animesh Waterhorse.

-Animesh horses from Teegle are cheaper at 1,500L.
-Teegle offers add-ons, such as interactive feed and water buckets.
-Teegle also offers decor and stalls, and even a foal that you can link with any of your owned Teegle horses as the mother.
-Adorable.
-You can rezz the horse or add it to ride.
+Teegle’s Animesh horses are priced at a more affordable 1,500L compared to Waterhorse.
+Teegle offers additional features like interactive feed and water buckets.
+They also provide decor, stalls, and a foal that can be linked with any of your Teegle horses as the mother.
+The horse can either be rezzed or added to ride.
+Additionally, the foal is quite adorable.

 Other Animesh Pets & companions

-It was my idea that snakes would be the most common Animesh pet in SL as I imagined a snake would be easier to make, but I only found one, a ball python from Clover from at 999L.
+I had initially thought that snakes would be the most popular type of Animesh pet in Second Life, as I assumed they would be easier to create.
+However, I have only come across one so far – a ball python offered by Clover for 999L.

-Animesh will always be a hard sell as a rezzed object because of the amount of prims they require, but I would love to see more of them, not just as companions, and hopefully we will see new Animesh creators in 2021.
+Animesh can be a hard sell as a rezzed object due to the amount of prims they require, but it would be great to see more Animesh creations in 2021, not just as companions.